Automated customs declarations: optimize your international trade in 2025

 While large companies were the first to adopt customs automation, 2025 marks a turning point in the accessibility of these technologies:

-- Affordable cloud solutions: lower initial investment
+- Affordable cloud solutions: Reduced initial investment

-- Pay-per-use models: Adapting to SME volumes
+- Pay-per-use models: Adaptation to SME volumes

 This democratization enables SMEs to compete with large groups on international markets, by accessing the same levels of customs efficiency.